Tyler at a Glance

 - Tyler is recognized as an IBA (Important Bird Area) by the National Audubon Society and maintains an active Bluebird nest box program with 47 monitored and maintained boxes.

-- Nine tree houses are open seasonally, generally from Mid-April through December.
+- Ten tree houses are open seasonally, generally from April through the end of November.

 - Tyler’s 1,400-square-foot Butterfly House is filled with native butterflies, caterpillars, chrysalis and the plants they depend upon for survival.
 The House is open in July and August.

 - This National Historic Register property passed through eight generations of the Minshall/Painter/Tyler families beginning with its purchase in 1681 from William Penn.